leemour/todos/README.md

 OPTIONAL:

 8. Provide​ a ​RESTful​ API​ which​ will​ allow​ a ​third-party​ application​ to​ trigger​ actions​ on​ your app​ (same​ actions​ available​ in​ the​ app).
-9. Provide​ authentication​ and​ authorization​ service​ for​ both​ the​ app​ and​ the​ API.
+~9.
+Provide​ authentication​ and​ authorization​ service​ for​ both​ the​ app​ and​ the​ API.~ ~10.
-~10.
 As​ complementary​ to​ the​ last​ item,​ one​ should​ be​ able​ to​ create​ users​ in​ the​ system​ via an​ interface,​ probably​ a ​signup/register​ screen.~

 ## Dependencies